LitoKarageorgou/floral-design-studio/README.md

 - Improved Social Media Section and updated it across all pages.

 Version 1.7.2 - 10-01-2025
-- Improved Testimonials Section on Homepage.
+- Redesigned Testimonials Section of Homepage.
 - Fixed Portfolio, Services, and About links on Homepage.
 - Added heading to Contact Form on Contact Page.

+Version 1.7.3 - 11-01-2025
+- Redesigned About Overview Section of Homepage.